openedx/edx-documentation/en_us/video/source/video_uploads.rst

 #.
 Add video files to the Video Uploads page.
 You can drag files to the page
    and drop them, or click **Select files** to locate the files to upload.

+   A rectangular tile appears on the page for each file.
+The file name, a progress bar, and the status of the file upload process appear in the tile.

 .. how many files can be uploaded at once
 .. what kind of bandwidth/connection is recommended

-Transfer of the files to the edX server begins immediately.
-The Video Uploads page displays the status of each file: **Uploading**, followed by either **Uploading completed** on success or **Uploading failed** if a problem occurs.
+You can use your browser to navigate to other pages while upload is in progress.
+Return to the Video Uploads page periodically to refresh the status for each file.

-* For files that upload successfully, automated processing begin.
+* For files that upload successfully, automated processing begins.
 The process results in additional formats for the video file, which are then transferred to mutiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
-You can monitor file statuses during autometed processign.
+You can monitor file statuses during automated processing.
 See :ref:`Monitor Video Processing`.

 * For files that encounter a problem, verify that the file is in .mp4 or .mov format and meets the other specifications for successful video processing.
+  See :ref:`Specifications for Successful Video Files`.
 Then try uploading the file or its replacement again.

 .. _Monitor Video Processing: